root-project/root/docbook/users-guide/Histograms.md

 many histograms from a file and you wish to update them to the current style, you can use ***`gROOT`*** `
                     ::ForceStyle` and all histograms read after this call will be updated to use the current style.
-See “Graphics and the Graphical User Interface”.
+See "Graphics and the Graphical User Interface".
 When a histogram is automatically created as a result of a **`TTree`** `::Draw` , the style of the histogram is inherited from the tree attributes and the current style is ignored.
 The tree attributes are the ones set in the current **`TStyle`** at the time